Shoreline of the Methodist Campground

 In 1886, the Methodists built a Church on Tower Street.
 After the Church burned on November 9, 1924, in the Great Weirs Fire, a new church was built in 1926, which is still in use today.

-Besides the Methodists, many other Christian denominations found Weirs Beach an ideal place for their week-long summer meetings, as did the New Hampshire Music Teachers’ Association.
-In 1893, the Baptists held their meeting from July 15 to July 22; the Music Teacher’s held theirs from July 24 to July 28; the Unitarians held theirs from July 30 to August 6; the Universalists held theirs from August 7 to August 13; and the Methodists held theirs from August 14 to August 20.
+Besides the Methodists, many other Christian denominations found Weirs Beach an ideal place for their week-long summer meetings, as did the New Hampshire Music Teachers’ Association, which had begun its annual retreat in 1890.
+In 1893, the Baptists held their meeting from July 15 to July 22; the Music Teacher’s held their 4th annual music festival from July 24 to July 28; the Unitarians held theirs from July 30 to August 6; the Universalists held theirs from August 7 to August 13; and the Methodists held theirs from August 14 to August 20.